greg-hellings/dnszone/README.txt

-easyzone
+dnszone
 ========

 Overview
 --------

-Easyzone is a package to manage the common record types of a zone file, including SOA records.
+DNSZone is a package to manage the common record types of a zone file, including SOA records.
 This module sits on top of the dnspython package and provides a higher level abstraction for common zone file manipulation use cases.